Business.gov.nl

 Checklist: protecting a product, service or invention

-If you have an idea for a new product, service or invention, you’ll want to protect it.
-After all, you don’t want someone else to cash in on your idea.
-Make sure you register your IP rights before you market your idea.
+Do you have an idea for a new product, service or invention?
+You will want to protect it.
+After all, you do not want someone else to cash in on your idea.
+If your idea is original, you can take the following steps to protect your idea before bringing it to market.

 1. Is your idea original?

-First, find out if your idea for a product, service or invention doesn’t already exist.
+First, find out if your idea for a product, service or invention does not already exist.
+Do this before developing the idea further.
+Does your product already exist?
 There is no point in going ahead with your idea, or in trying to register your IP rights, if someone else has beaten you to it.
 There are several ways to investigate:

 • Search for similar ideas online and in shops.
 Your product or invention may already be for sale.

-• Go to trade shows and browse (online) magazines and literature on the subject you have an idea for, to find new products and services.
-If you find nothing that resembles your idea, you may be reasonably sure no-one is working on the same idea as you are.
+• Go to trade shows and browse (online) magazines and literature to find new products and services.

 2. Perform market research